jenkinsci/ecu-test-execution-plugin/README.md

 [credential](https://www.jenkins.io/doc/book/using/using-credentials/) (username and password) to be used in the *ttUploadReports* step.

-Check out the [advanced usage docs](./docs/AdvancedUsage.md) for more detailed information
+Check out the [advanced usage doc](./docs/AdvancedUsage.md) for more information.

 ## Migration